GetintheLoop/painless-sqlalchemy/README.md

 ##### None Values
 None values are filtered from the `attributes` dictionary if `skip_nones` is used.
 Convenient when None values should be ignored.
-Only works for dictionaries.
+Parameter can not be used for clause filtering.

 ##### Relationships and Lists